atom/github/README.md

 **Settings View**

-In settings view, click "Install," enter the URL to the repository in the search field, and press enter.
+In settings view, click "Install," enter `atom/github` in the search field, and press enter.
 In the installation card that appears, click "Install."

 ![Installation via settings view](./docs/install-settings-view.png)